Challenging a PIP decision - mandatory reconsideration

 - you think your award isn’t long enough

-If you want to challenge the decision because your condition has got worse you’ll need to follow a different procedure, so you should get advice from your local Citizens Advice in England and Wales or Scotland.
+If you want to challenge the decision because your condition has got worse you’ll need to follow a different procedure, so you should talk to an adviser.

 Apply for mandatory reconsideration